lhnguyen102/cuTAGI/docs/autoapi/pytagi/nn/index.rst

    Bases: :py:obj:`pytagi.nn.base_layer.BaseLayer`

-   LSTM layer
+   Implements a **Long Short-Term Memory (LSTM)** layer.
+LSTMs are designed to model sequential data and overcome the vanishing gradient problem in traditional RNNs by using gates (input, forget, and output) and a cell state.
+   It inherits from BaseLayer.

    .. py:method:: get_layer_info() -> str

-      Retrieves detailed information about the layer.

-      :returns: A string containing the layer's information.
+      Retrieves a descriptive string containing information about the layer's configuration (e.g., input/output size, sequence length) from the C++ backend.
-      :rtype: str

    .. py:method:: get_layer_name() -> str

-      Retrieves the name of the layer.
+      Retrieves the name of the layer (e.g., 'LSTM') from the C++ backend.

-      :returns: The name of the layer.
-      :rtype: str

    .. py:method:: init_weight_bias()

+      Initializes the various weight matrices and bias vectors used by the LSTM's gates (input, forget, output) and cell state updates, using the specified method and gain factors.
+This task is delegated to the C++ backend.

 .. py:class:: OutputUpdater(model_device: str)